 Giant Bluefin Tuna

 (Mid November to Mid January)

 One of the few places in the world where these fish are available nearshore.
 They are here to binge on abundant bait, namely Menhaden.
 We encounter these fish from just off the beach out to 15 miles.
 It’s a trolling game with live baiting opportunities under the right conditions.
 No long boat rides to pursue these bluewater giants and almost always within sight of land.
 Harvest option include either recreational regulations 1 fish less than 73” or commercial regulations 1 fish greater than 73”.
 When commercial harvest is open, legal fish are kept by the boat and the cost of charter is reduced to trip expenses only.
-Trips options are available on both the 3 for 1 and the LongBreak.
+Book your Bluefin adventure aboard the Ragtime today.

 Like many of the species in this list, encountering wahoo is a possibility 12 months a year: however, late summer through fall in the Gulf Stream waters off Cape Lookout offers world class wahoo fishing in both numbers and size.
 Crushing strikes and blistering runs coupled with tablefare excellence makes them my favorite denizen of the bluewater.
 Bonus to this, these speedsters share the waters surrounding the Big Rock with other pelagics such as sailfish and blackfin tuna, that are also at a seasonal abundance.
 Book your offshore charter today on the Ragtime for your next bluewater adventure.